Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors: Cyclicity of the vacuum vector

-Here the level is an integer $p\geq 2$ not necessary even.
-When $p$ is even, we take $A$ to be a primitive $2p-{th}$ roots of unity.
-When $p$ is odd, $A$ is a primitive $p-{th}$ roots of unity.
+Here the level is an integer $p\geq 2$ not necessarily even.
+When $p$ is even, $A$ is a primitive $2p$-{th} root of unity.
+When $p$ is odd, $A$ represents a primitive $p$-{th} root of unity.
+The decomposition into irreducible factors of the genus one Weil representations is the following: